olenko/getting-and-cleaning-data_course-project/Codebook.md

 [76] "fBodyBodyGyroMag_mean"         "fBodyBodyGyroMag_std"          "fBodyBodyGyroMag_meanFreq"
 [79] "fBodyBodyGyroJerkMag_mean"     "fBodyBodyGyroJerkMag_std"      "fBodyBodyGyroJerkMag_meanFreq"
 ```
 They were obtained for normalized values of the measurements.
-Measurement units are reletive values of each variable to its max value.
+Measurement units are relative values of each variable to its max value.
 Each variable is bounded within [-1,1].

 ## **Transformations**